Philosophy, Religion and Ethics

 Key Stage 4 (Years 10 -11)

 By the end of Key stage four students will develop their knowledge and understanding of religions and non-religious beliefs, such as atheism and humanism.
 They will have a deeper knowledge and understanding of religious beliefs, teachings and sources of wisdom and authority, including through their reading of key religious texts, other texts and scriptures of the religions they are studying.
 They will continue to develop their ability to construct well-argued, well-informed, balanced and structured written arguments, demonstrating their depth and breadth of understanding of the subject.
 They will be able to reflect on and develop their own values, beliefs and attitudes in the light of what they have learnt and contribute to their preparation for adult life in a pluralistic society and global community.
-All of these skills will continue to build and improve upon the foundations they have been taught in Key stage three.

 Students sit two papers for AQA GCSE RE (9-1) Specification A (8062)